-Be Where they Are
+Be Where They Are

 When you are working to reach your target audience, perhaps the most important thing you can do is be where they are.
 You want your business to show up wherever your audience will be looking.
-For example, if your target audience are 25-40 year-old professionals, utilize social media and online platforms, as these are mediums that this demographic actively engage with.
-However, if your products or services are aimed at 55-70 year-olds who are likely retired, you may want to go for print publications, specifically those that your demographic would be likely to read: magazines, newspapers, etc.
+For example, if your target audience is 25-40 year-old professionals, utilize social media and online platforms, as these are mediums that this demographic actively engage with.
+However, if your products or services are aimed at 65-80 year-olds who are likely retired, you may want to go for print publications, specifically those that your demographic would be likely to read: magazines, newspapers, etc.

 Whether you decide on online or offline advertising, based on who your customer base is, you shouldn’t push away other potential customers by limiting yourself.
 Your target audience is your most important audience when it comes to marketing, but don’t let that scare you away from showing up other places, as well.
-No matter who your target audience is, showing up on Facebook and Google is always a great idea for businesses.

 Cater Your Content

-Once you are showing up where you need to be for your audience, you need to be sure that your content is catered to them and what they want to see.
+Once you are showing up where you need to be for your audience, be sure that your content is catered to them and what they want to see..
 Don’t post just to post when it comes to social media, but instead focus on posting content that your viewers want to see and will find valuable.
 This will keep them interested in your business and will also help you to gain other followers, through their interactions.
 Remember, people aren’t going to interact with boring content online.
 If they don’t find your posts relevant, they won’t want to engage.

 How can you be sure your content is catered?
 Well, your email campaigns should focus on the problem that your customers are seeing, and how your business can fix it for them.
 For example, when winter rolls around, do your customers have a working furnace?
 Have they had a tune-up to be sure it’s safe?
 These are the kinds of questions you should be asking when writing content for your viewers.
 When it comes to social media, people love to see tips and tricks and find information they didn’t otherwise know about your industry.